The order of the sections is mostly in the order of discovery while I researched

 A flatbed trailer offers less security than an enclosed trailer but is less prone to sidewinds and more versatile and cheaper.
 Cargo nets and tarps for rain.

-Even if an enclosed trailer would weigh more and be less efficient, my application may be to leave contents in the trailer at a cochera while I stay in the hotel.
+Even if an enclosed trailer would weigh more and be less efficient, my application may be to leave contents in the trailer at a “cochera” while I stay in the hotel.
 Alternatively, with a flatbed trailer I can save big item purchases for the last day, and drive directly from the store to my house like a normal person.

-The downside to the Aptera is that they made a hump along the floorboard dividing the seats.
+A downside to the Aptera is that they made a hump along the floorboard dividing the seats.
 Supposedly for structural reasons, but I suspect they could have worked around that, and the real reason is to keep the Aptera from having 3 comfortable seats in the front.

 They could have made the steering wheel be in the middle, which would have also simplified manufacturing left and right hand drive cars (like for England).
 The McLaren F1 has this.
 Alternatively, they could have done as with the Matra Murena and added a middle seat that can fold down to be an armrest: